DavidStinson/chajr/README.md

 ## What chajr does 🛠

-The script creates a directory in the working directory using the name passed into it as an argument.
+chajr creates a directory in the working directory using the name passed into it as an argument.
 Inside this directory it creates 3 directories - `css` containing an empty `main.css` file, `js` containing an empty `main.js` file, and an empty `images` directory.
 An `index.html` file with some basic HTML 5 boilerplate and links to `css/main.css` and `js/main.js` is also created.

     You, in your terminal: